3vincent/nextcloud-back/README.md

 Run from the local system with MySQL Password as Env var:

-    NEXTCLOUDMYSQLPW='mysqlpassword' ./nextcloud-backup.sh
+    NEXTCLOUDDATABASEPW='mydatabasepassword' ./nextcloud-backup.sh

 Run from a remote system via ssh.
-The mySQL Password is passed from the local system to the remote server with ssh:
+The database password is passed from the local system to the remote server with ssh:

-    ssh -t {username}@{serverip} 'export NEXTCLOUDMYSQLPW='mysqlpassword'; nextcloud-backup.sh'
+    ssh -t {username}@{serverip} 'export NEXTCLOUDDATABASEPW='mysqlpassword'; nextcloud-backup.sh'

 ## Copy from remote to local